September 10

 Why Cast Iron or Carbon Steel for Skillets?

 Many people use both cast iron and carbon steel skillets as their main, all-purpose pans.
-This is fine, and they work, but we like them for two specific purposes: high heat searing and nonstick (eggs, for example).
-This is because clad stainless heats faster and more evenly, doesn't hold heat as long, and is lighter and easier to handle.
-But most kitchens do benefit from having a cast iron or carbon steel skillet (or both) on hand.
+They work, but we like them for two specific purposes: high heat searing and nonstick (eggs, for example).
+Clad stainless is the best all-around cookware, but most kitchens benefit from having a cast iron or carbon steel skillet (or both) on hand.

 Contrary to what many websites say, cast iron and carbon steel heat neither quickly nor evenly.
-This is not a diss of these pans, it's just a fact: so for best results, you need to give these materials several minutes to heat and for the heat to distribute evenly across the pan.
-This is especially important on an electric stove because it takes longer for an electric coil to heat than a gas flame, and a glass cooktop takes longer than an exposed coil.
+This is not a diss of these pans, it's just a fact.
+For best results, they need several minutes of preheating for the heat to distribute evenly.
+This is especially important on an electric stove because it takes longer for an electric coil to heat than a gas flame.

 Bare cast iron, not enameled, is our pick for skillets.
-Good seasoning is always going to provide a more nonstick surface than enamel, so you want that seasoned surface for frying.
+Good seasoning is always going to provide a more nonstick surface than enamel, so you want that seasoned surface for frying pans.

 Best For